shabin5785/LearnAngularJS/Doc_4.md

 Subscribe method for an observer has three methods as arugments.
 First for data change or event ,second for error evetns and third for end of observable.
 We usually use the first one

 We can use Observable from rxjs to create our own Observable.
 Once the complete method is fired, observable will not emit anything after that.

+Observable will lead to memory leaks.Because subscription remains even after compoment is destroyed.
+So we should unsubscribe ourselves in destroy mehtod, ngOnDestroy